tkhyeung/ddd-hexagonal/README.md

 * Request Response Logging by Filter
 * JUnit5 Test with loading properties, using ReflectionTestUtils to inject value and doAnswer
 * Request Response Logging by handler interceptor
+* Pass along RequestContext and MDC context to another thread

 Swagger: